cumulusmx/ImportWLK/README.md

 # ImportWLK
-Import WeatherLink WLK files to Cumulus MX
+Import WeatherLink WLK files into Cumulus MX

 ## About this program
 The ImportWLK utility is a command line program written in .NET, so it will run on Windows or Linux.
 Under Linux you will have to use the dotnet runtime environment to execute the program.